wing5wong/artisan-whs-static/source/_news/2020-12-15_stealth-bombers-sow-seeds-for-air-force-career.md

 "As a kid from Kuwait that used to watch stealth bombers fly over me, I never thought I'd be part of an air force."

-He spent his teenage years in Whanganui, where he attended Whanganui High School.
+He spent his teenage years in Whanganui, where he attended **Whanganui High School**.

 "I did the fly overs for the Anzac parades in Whanganui with the local flying club in 2017-18."